DrpChallenge/main/README.md

         start_ori_array=start,
     )
 ```
+You can be free to alter the following hyper-parameters in your development, but we will keep the default values to evaluate

-* `speed`: Represents the speed of all agents movement.
-Default is 5.
+* `speed`: Represents the distance of moving in one step (all drones have same speeds and default value is 5).

 * `start_ori_array`: Starting positions.
-If not specified, they are randomly chosen.
+If not specified, they are randomly generated.

 * `goal_array`: Goal positions.
-If not specified, they are randomly chosen.
-Don't conflict with `start_ori_array`.
+If not specified, they are randomly generated.

-* `visu_delay`: Settings for the render function ( visualization of drone locations ).
-Default is 0.3.
+* `visu_delay`: Waiting time for one step.
+Default is 0.3s.

 * `reward_list`: Rewards given when an action is taken by the drone.
-Default: `{"goal": 100, "collision": -10, "wait": -10, "move": -1}`
+Default values are : `{"goal": 100, "collision": -10, "wait": -10, "move": -1}`

-* `collision`: Default is "terminated."
-If changed to "bounceback," the 'done' in the step function becomes False when collision is detected.
+* `collision`: Default is "terminated" mode where current episode terminate once collision happens.
+The another mode is  "bounceback," where the drones would bounceback when collision happens.

-* We set one episode with maximum 100 steps, where one episode will terminate once a collition happens or all drones reach their goals or the time (100 steps) is up.
+* `time_limit`: We set one episode with maximum 100 steps.

 <a id ="functions"></a>

-#### 3. Functions in the DRP Environment
+#### 3. The functions in class of 'env'
+Since the class of 'env' is also as an input passed to policy, there are many functions can be used.

-- `get_avail_agent_actions`: Searches for actions available to the agent
+- `env.get_avail_agent_actions()`: Searches for actions available for all drones
+<--

 - `reset`: Sets the initial values and destination for the agent.
 If not specified, random nodes are set.